Sheikh Mujibur Rahman: Agartala Conspiracy Case

-Round Table Conference
+1969 uprising and Round Table Conference

 In 1969, President Ayub Khan convened a Round Table Conference with opposition parties to find a way out of the prevailing political impasse.
 A few days after his release from prison, Mujib flew to Rawalpindi to attend the Round Table Conference.
 Mujib sought to bargain for East Pakistan's autonomy.
 Mujib was the most powerful opposition leader at the Round Table Conference.
 Ayub Khan shook hands with Mujib, whom Khan previously had imprisoned.
 Talking to British media, Mujib said "East Pakistan must get full regional autonomy.
 It must be self-sufficient in all respects.
 It must get its due share and legitimate share in the central administration.
 The West Pakistani people support [East Pakistani demands].
 Only the vested interests want to divide the people of East and West Pakistan".
 When asked about the prospect of East Pakistan ruling West Pakistan if the Awami League gained power, Mujib replied that majority rule is important in a democracy but the people of East Pakistan had no intention to discriminate against West Pakistan, and that West Pakistani parties would continue to play an important role.
 Mujib toured West Pakistani cities by train after the Round Table Conference.
 West Pakistani crowds received him with chants of "Sheikh Saheb Zindabad!" (meaning Long Live the Sheikh!).
 He was received by huge crowds in Quetta, Baluchistan.
 He spoke to West Pakistani crowds in a heavily Bengali accent of Urdu, talking about chhey nukati (six points) and hum chhoy dofa mangta sab ke liye.

 Mujib demanded that Pakistan accept his six-point plan for federal democracy.
 He wasn't satisfied by Ayub Khan's pledges.
 When he returned to Dhaka, he declared that East Pakistan should be known as Bangladesh.
 On 5 December 1969 Mujib made a declaration at a public meeting, held to observe the death anniversary of his mentor Suhrawardy, that henceforth East Pakistan would be called "Bangladesh":

 There was a time when all efforts were made to erase the word "Bangla" from this land and its map.
 The existence of the word "Bangla" was found nowhere except in the term Bay of Bengal.
 I on behalf of Pakistan announce today that this land will be called "Bangladesh" instead of East Pakistan.

 Mujib's fiery rhetoric ignited Bengali nationalism and pro-independence aspirations among the masses, students, professionals, and intellectuals of East Pakistan.
-Many observers believed that Bengali nationalism was a rejection of Pakistan's founding Two-Nation Theory but Mujib never phrased his rhetoric in these terms.
+Many observers believed that Bengali nationalism was a rejection of Pakistan's founding two-nation theory but Mujib never phrased his rhetoric in these terms.
 Mujib was able to galvanise support throughout East Pakistan, which was home to the majority of Pakistan's population.
 He became one of the most powerful political figures in the Indian subcontinent.
 Bengalis increasingly referred to him as Bangabandhu.